 You can read the specs of this monitor here.

-It should be noted that while HDMI cables are backward compatible, they are not forward compatible.
+While HDMI cables are backward compatible, they are not forward compatible.

-Take for instance this 4K AOC U2790VQ.
+Take, for instance, this 4K AOC U2790VQ.
 This is a 4K monitor that offers two HDMI ports 1 x HDMI 1.4 port and 1 x HDMI 2.0 port.

 While its package information does tell you that it includes a 1.8 ft HDMI cable, it does not specify what version it conforms to.